 She is also a lifelong learner and a peacemaker.
 Lynn is a certified mediator with the state of Oregon, helping others resolve conflict, and participates in an ongoing ministry of spiritual care and companioning as a spiritual director.
 It is through this service that Lynn has hosted many individuals with a safe place for deep listening as they seek to discern God’s movement and direction in their lives.

-Since 2014, Lynn has served as an adjunct professor at George Fox Evangelical Seminary.
+Since 2014, Lynn has served as an adjunct professor at Portland Seminary.
 Her response to students and congregants is to offer the hospitality of a listening ear and genuine care.
 Lynn and her husband, Jon, who died in 2012, have five children and nine grandchildren.
 The experience of knowing great love and great loss motivate Lynn’s heart of service for others.

 Maurice Chandler '60

 Maurice Chandler graduated from George Fox in 1960 with a bachelor’s degree in educational psychology.
 While at George Fox, Maurice met and married Ellouise Fankhauser, played football and participated in drama.
 He also started a family, which now includes five daughters (all George Fox graduates), 17 grandchildren (eight are George Fox graduates) and 13 great-grandchildren.